I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/portcls/nn-portcls-iportevents.md

 ---
-UID: NN:portcls.IPortEvents
-title: IPortEvents
-author: windows-driver-content
-description: The IPortEvents interface is used by miniport drivers to notify clients of hardware events.
-old-location: audio\iportevents.htm
-old-project: audio
-ms.assetid: bbbb5486-1217-4c4d-9421-96994a5fec82
-ms.author: windowsdriverdev
-ms.date: 12/14/2017
-ms.keywords: PcUnregisterIoTimeout
-ms.prod: windows-hardware
-ms.technology: windows-devices
-ms.topic: interface
-req.header: portcls.h
-req.include-header:
-req.target-type: Windows
-req.target-min-winverclnt:
-req.target-min-winversvr:
-req.kmdf-ver:
-req.umdf-ver:
-req.alt-api: IPortEvents
-req.alt-loc: portcls.h
-req.ddi-compliance:
-req.unicode-ansi:
-req.idl:
-req.max-support:
-req.namespace:
-req.assembly:
-req.type-library:
-req.lib: Portcls.lib
-req.dll:
-req.irql: PASSIVE_LEVEL
-req.typenames: *PPC_EXIT_LATENCY, PC_EXIT_LATENCY
+UID : NN:portcls.IPortEvents
+title : IPortEvents
+author : windows-driver-content
+description : The IPortEvents interface is used by miniport drivers to notify clients of hardware events. old-location : audio\iportevents.htm old-project : audio ms.assetid : bbbb5486-1217-4c4d-9421-96994a5fec82 ms.author : windowsdriverdev
+ms.date : 12/14/2017
+ms.keywords : PcUnregisterIoTimeout
+ms.prod : windows-hardware
+ms.technology : windows-devices
+ms.topic : interface
+req.header : portcls.h
+req.include-header :
+req.target-type : Windows
+req.target-min-winverclnt :
+req.target-min-winversvr :
+req.kmdf-ver :
+req.umdf-ver :
+req.alt-api : IPortEvents
+req.alt-loc : portcls.h
+req.ddi-compliance :
+req.unicode-ansi :
+req.idl :
+req.max-support :
+req.namespace :
+req.assembly :
+req.type-library :
+req.lib : Portcls.lib
+req.dll :
+req.irql : PASSIVE_LEVEL
+req.typenames : PC_EXIT_LATENCY, *PPC_EXIT_LATENCY
 ---

 # IPortEvents interface

-## -description
 The <code>IPortEvents</code> interface is used by miniport drivers to notify clients of <a href="https://msdn.microsoft.com/b91e02dd-0de4-4de3-ade6-778339ce47a8">hardware events</a>.
 In Windows 98/Me and in Windows 2000 and later, all port drivers in portcls.sys implement this interface and expose it to miniport drivers.
 To determine whether a port driver supports the <code>IPortEvents</code> interface, the miniport driver calls the IPort<i>Xxx</i> object's <b>QueryInterface</b> method with REFIID <b>IID_IPortEvents</b>. <code>IPortEvents</code> inherits from the <b>IUnknown</b> interface.

 Drivers typically use the <code>IPortEvents</code> interface to notify the system of hardware-generated volume or mute changes, although <code>IPortEvents</code> can be used for any type of event notification. <code>IPortEvents</code> interface is an optional lower-edge port driver interface.
 It can be used, for example, to notify <b>mixer</b> applications of control or mixer-line changes.
 For information about the <b>mixer</b> API, see the Microsoft Windows SDK documentation.